Are Lie Detector Tests Admissible in Court in Texas?

 Many law enforcement agencies and officers still use polygraph machines as a way to get suspects to confess.
 Lie detector tests are a powerful psychological weapon in the hands of law enforcement.
 Do not fall into their trap by agreeing to take a lie detector test.

 Lie detector tests are not admissible in court, and you have a right to refuse to take the test.
 However, it is still a good idea to consult with an attorney to discuss your unique case.
-Schedule a FREE case review with our criminal lawyers at The Law Office of Brett H. Pritchard to talk about your case.
-Call us at (254) 781-4222 today to get started.
+Schedule a FREE case review with our criminal lawyers at the Law Office of Brett H. Pritchard to talk about your case.
+Call us at (254) 781-4222 or contact us online today to get started.

 Related Posts